Daena-S/SB_landing-pages/content/best-free-booking-software.md

   - /en/global-integrations/payments/page (Payment integrations)
 ---

-# Best Free Booking Software for Service Businesses (2026)
+# Best Free Booking Software for Service Businesses in 2026

-*This page is published by SimplyBook.me.*

 Looking for the best free booking software that actually works for a real business?
 Most free plans come with tight limits: one event type, a handful of bookings, or no payment processing.
 Some barely qualify as booking software at all.